 When a film is added to a VOD platform, the platform administrator (in this case, a film festival, cinema, etc.) decides each individual film’s risk for piracy and determines the delivery policy multi-key DRM will provide (HD, SD, or no playback).

 For example, films that are premiering or are new releases, are highly anticipated, or have significant production costs may be considered high-risk for piracy and administrators can choose to restrict playback to SD across the board, limit HD viewing to specific devices and/or software, or block access entirely.
-As SD content is typically unfavorable to pirates, blocking access to the more desirable HD version offers an additional layer of protection to films susceptible to theft, as does blocking playback entirely if the risk is considered high.
+As SD content is typically unfavourable to pirates, blocking access to the more desirable HD version offers an additional layer of protection to films susceptible to theft, as does blocking playback entirely if the risk is considered high.

-Content Protection Policy and Risk Assessment
+Content Protection Policy and risk assessment

 Multi-key DRM creates a content protection policy that assesses risk based on three criteria: